 Granite Edger™

-A natural-looking edging solution that delivers the rustic appearance of stone while maintaining structural performance.
+A natural-looking edging solution that delivers the rustic appearance of stone and durable landscape separation.

 Plastic Edging